mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Tracks can be loaded into a deck in several ways:

-* Right-click the library track table: Right-clicking on a track in the table will present the options :guilabel:`Load in Deck 1` and :guilabel:`Load in Deck 2`, among others.
+* Right-click the :ref:`library track table <interface-library>`: Right-clicking on a track in the table will present the options :guilabel:`Load in Deck 1` and :guilabel:`Load in Deck 2`, among others.
 Making either selection will load a track into a deck.
 * By :ref:`control-keyboard` to load the selected track from library track table.
 * Drag-and-drop from library track table: Dragging-and-dropping a track from the track table onto a waveform display will load a track into a deck.